Peter Egeli

-Early life
+Early life and education

-Peter Egelli had his early schooling in Cheverly, MD, and then was home-schooled, with the Calvert system, until he was 14.
-He attended Charlotte Hall Military Academy before entering Great Mills High School where he graduated in 1952.
-Peter entered George Washington University and the Corcoran School of Art, where he studied with Eugene Weisz and Edmund Archer, and later joined the United States Marine Corps in 1953.
-He was stationed at Marine Barracks 8th & I in Washington, D. C., where he was an illustrator, with such duties as sketches for the Friday evening parades, and an instructor drawing training aids.
-After his tour of duty, Peter entered Maryland Institute College of Art in 1956 where he studied with Jacques Maroger and won the Senior Concours.
-He then headed to New York for additional training at the Arts Student’s League where he studied with Robert Brackman.
-Peter returned to George Washington University to get his remaining academic requirements and then to Maryland Institute for graduation.
+Egeli was born in April 1934.
+His parents were Bjorn and Lois Baldwin Egeli.
+After a period of elementary schooling in Cheverly, Maryland, he was home-educated under the Calvert system until he was fourteen.
+He then attended Charlotte Hall Military Academy and Great Mills High School, where he graduated in 1952.

+Egeli's tertiary education took place at George Washington University and the Corcoran School of Art, where he studied with Eugene Weisz and Edmund Archer.
+In 1953, he joined the U.S. Marine Corps, and was stationed at Marine Barracks 8th & I in Washington, D.C., where he was an illustrator and instructor undertaking such duties as sketching Friday evening parades and drawing training aids.

+In 1956, after his tour of duty, he entered Maryland Institute College of Art in Baltimore, where he studied with Jacques Maroger and won the Senior Concours.
+He then headed to New York City for additional training at the Arts Student’s League, where he studied with Robert Brackman.
+He then returned to George Washington University to obtain his remaining academic requirements, finally transferring to Maryland Institute College of Art for graduation.